-- Council Executive Directors should record incidences of recusals or discussions surrounding conflicts of interest by members subsequent to each Council meeting.
-Council Executive Directors should submit these records to NMFS Regional Offices in a timely manner. - Council Executive Directors and the NMFS Regional Offices are required to compile this data by the end of the calendar year for inclusion in the Report to Congress on the Disclosure of Financial Interest and Recusal Requirements for Councils and Scientific and Statistical Committees.
+- Council Executive Directors should record incidences of recusals or discussions surrounding conflicts of interest by members, as required for inclusion in NMFS' annual Report to Congress, subsequent to each Council meeting.
+Council Executive Directors should submit these records to NMFS Regional Offices in a timely manner. - Council Executive Directors and the NMFS Regional Offices are required to compile this data by the end of the calendar year for inclusion in the annual Report to Congress on the Disclosure of Financial Interest and Recusal Requirements for Councils and Scientific and Statistical Committees.